 The read node can change how the image is imported in the project

 - “Frame rate” defaults to the value as found in the file.
-It can be overriden if the file has been encoded with the wrong values
+It can be overridden if the file has been encoded with the wrong values

 A numbered file sequence has no absolute framerate.
 So, when loading a sequence you should set the Frame rate here as Natron can not guess from the file.
 As noted below this will however not change the behavior of Natron